jace-england/media-tracker-dashboard/README.md

 To add a link from your Form sheet in Google Sheets:
 1. Pick an empty cell on your Form sheet (e.g. D2)
-2. Type: `=HYPERLINK("YOUR_STREAMLIT_URL", "📊 Open Dashboard")`
+2. Type: `=HYPERLINK("YOUR_STREAMLIT_URL", "Open Dashboard")`
-3. The cell will become a clickable link — tap it on your phone to open the dashboard
+3. The cell will become a clickable link - tap it on your phone to open the dashboard

 ---